Influenza vaccine helps to protect against seasonal flu.

 - If you have a condition that makes you bleed more than is normal, such as haemophilia.

 - If you/they are taking any other medicines.
-This includes any medicines you/they are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines you/they are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 How the vaccine is given